 It is important to understand the order of operations for activating your sensor.
 If performed out of sequence, your sensor may have trouble communicating with iMonnit.
-Please perform the steps below in the order indicated to make sure you are performing your set-up correctly.
+Please perform the steps below in the order indicated to ensure success.

-- 1. Create iMonnit Account (If new user). - Register all sensors and gateways to a network in iMonnit.
-Sensors can only communicate with gateways on the same iMonnit network. - 3.
-Connect/power on gateway and wait till it checks into iMonnit. - 4.
-Power on sensor and verify it checks into iMonnit.
-We recommend powering the sensor on near the gateway then moving to the installation location, checking signal strength along the way. - 5.
-Configure sensor for use (This can be done at any point after step 2) - 6.
-Install sensor in final location.
+- 1. Create an iMonnit account (If a new user). - 2.
+Register all sensors and gateways to a network in iMonnit.
+Sensors can only communicate with gateways on the same iMonnit network.

+3. Connect/power on the gateway and wait until all three LEDs on the gateway device are green.

+- 4. Power on the sensor and verify it checks into iMonnit.
+We recommend powering the sensor on near the gateway then moving to the installation location. - 5.
+Configure the sensor for use.
+(This can be done at any point after step 2.) - 6.
+Install the sensor in the final location.

-Note: For information on setting up iMonnit and the gateway refer to the iMonnit User Guide and the gateways user guide.
+Note: For information on setting up iMonnit and the gateway, refer to the iMonnit user guide and the gateways user guide.

-Note: Device specific setup is covered in more detail in the following sections.
+Note: Device specific setup is covered in more detail in the following user guide sections.

 III.
-SETUP AND INSTALLATION
+PORTAL AND SENSOR SETUP

-If this is your first time using the iMonnit online portal, you will need to create a new account.
-If you have already created an account, start by logging in.
-For instructions on how to register and setup your iMonnit account, please consult the iMonnit User Guide.
+If this is your first time using iMonnit, you will need to create a new account.
+If you have already created an account, start by logging into iMonnit.
+For instructions on how to register and set up your iMonnit account, please consult the iMonnit user guide.